High-Level Features

 - stored in KV, using keys under

-URLs- there is no
+/app/git/REPONAME git-remote-foks- allowsgitto work withfoks://URLs- there is no

-command, butfoks kv rm -R /app/git/REPONAME
+foks git deletecommand, butfoks kv rm -R /app/git/REPONAMEdeletes the repo

 Generated